PradeepGameDev/SimpleThirdPersonController/README.md

 ### Run the Demo

-1. Open the main scene from the `Scenes` folder.
+1. Open the demo scene from the `Scenes` folder.
 2. Press the **Play** button to see the third-person controller in action.

 ## 🎮 How to Use